-This month on FBC we are forgoing our weekly menu plan for something different - with a festive twist!
-A whole week of holiday entertaining menu plans!
+This month we're featuring a series of holiday entertaining menu plans!
 Be it a cocktail party, a Christmas brunch, a New Year's Eve fete, to name a few, we've got 5 great FBC Members who will be sharing menu plans and entertaining tips so you'll have your holiday parties covered.
-And it's all with a little help from Egg Farmers of Canada!
+Today we bring you the perfect cocktail party menu

 Walnut, Pear, and Cheddar Cheese Dreams

 When I worked in catering one of the most popular items on the cocktail menu was something we referred to as cheese dreams; bite-size quarters of gourmet grilled cheeses stuffed with caramelized onions, bacon, and cheddar.
 They were a party-goers food fantasy for late-night snacking, especially those who've consumed a few beverages over the course of the evening.